ej2015/react-persist-form/README.md

 ```

-# Wrapper props
-The wrapper passes a few props to your form.
+The wrapper passes a few props for your form.

-* data: includes all data you passes to the wrapper, plus `_form`
+* data: all fields
-* error: provided by you through the wrapper
 * handleChange: provided by the wrapper, add this to your inputs
 * handleSubmit: provided by you through the wrapper. it receives the values of all the inputs that are given `handleChange`.
 * validator: an instance of SimpleReactValidator by default.
 You can pass in your own through the warpper

-Only `handleChange` and `handleSubmit` are required.
+* Step 2: `Form`, `initialFields` and `handleSubmit` are required.
+* Step 3: Only `handleSubmit` is required and you need to define it and pass it to the form wrapper.